The Black Friar, Blackfriars

-The Black Friar is a Grade II* listed public house on Queen Victoria Street in Blackfriars, London.
+The Black Friar (also known as The Blackfriar) is a Grade II* listed public house on Queen Victoria Street in Blackfriars, London, England.

+History

-It was built in about 1875 on the site of a former medieval Dominican friary, and then remodelled in about 1905 by the architect Herbert Fuller-Clark.
-Much of the internal decoration was done by the sculptors Frederick T. Callcott & Henry Poole.
+The building was constructed in about 1875 on the site of a former medieval Dominican friary, and was remodelled in about 1905 by the architect Herbert Fuller-Clark.
+Much of the internal decoration was carried out by the sculptors Frederick T. Callcott and Henry Poole.

 The building was nearly demolished during a phase of redevelopment in the 1960s, until it was saved by a campaign spearheaded by poet Sir John Betjeman.
 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

+On 5 June 1972, the Black Friar was designated a Grade II* listed building.